brunocopatti/teleport/backend/README.md

 Run `npm run build` to compile the frontend.

+## Development

+Run `npm run dev` to start a local development version of the application.

 ## Running the application

 To start the application run `npm run start`.